neopragma/self-start-ruby/README.md

 #### Preparation.

-To work through these examples, you will need a working ruby environment on your machine.
-Installation steps differ depending on which version of Windows or OS X or which Linux or Unix distribution you are running, on which package manager you are using (if any), whether you are using a ruby version manager such as rvm or rbenv, and whether you are using an integrated development environment (IDE).
+To work through these examples, you will need a working ruby environment.

+To install ruby on your local system, installation steps differ depending on which version of Windows or OS X or which Linux or Unix distribution you are running, on which package manager you are using (if any), whether you are using a ruby version manager such as rvm or rbenv, and whether you are using an integrated development environment (IDE).
 All of that is out of scope for this document.

-We will assume you have a working ruby environment you can play with.
+You can also use http://tryruby.org or http://cyber-dojo.org.

 #### 1. Traditional first program.